-From the Company's inception, it has generated revenues from the sales and implementation of our internally generated software applications.
+From our inception, we have generated revenues from the sales and implementation of our internally generated software applications.
 Our plan is to increase our sales and market share by developing an expanded network of resellers through which we expect to sell our expanded software product portfolio.
-We expect that this marketing initiative will require us to develop an expanded sales force and enhance our product marketing efforts, all of which will require additional capital.
+We expect that this marketing initiative will require us to continue our efforts towards reseller training and on-boarding, and develop additional software integration and customization capabilities, all of which will require additional capital.
+Although management believes that we may have access to additional capital resources, there are currently no commitments in place for new financing, and there is no assurance that we will be able to obtain funds on commercially acceptable terms, if at all.